Smart Glasses: Why are Machines Becoming Glasses?

 2. Why Tech Companies Are Turning Toward Eyewear Brands

-Meta Platforms collaborated with Ray-Ban, while Google has expanded partnerships with eyewear brands such as Warby Parker and Gentle Monster.
+Meta (Facebook) collaborated with Ray-Ban, while Google has expanded partnerships with eyewear brands such as Warby Parker and Gentle Monster.

-Samsung Electronics is also investing heavily in the development of glasses-style XR devices and joining this broader trend.
+Samsung is also developing glasses-style XR devices and joining this broader trend.

 Companies are beginning to care more about eyewear design, comfort, and how natural the device looks on a person’s face than about camera resolution or hardware performance.